HowDoIGitHelp/CMSC57CoursePack/CMSC 57 Course Guide.md

 ### Enrolling through UVEC

 Look for the course [Discrete Mathematics in Computer Science 2](https://uvec.upcebu.edu.ph/course/view.php?id=160) in UVEC and enroll yourself to the course.
-Make sure you enroll using the correct enrollment key for your section:
+Make sure you enroll using the correct enrollment key: `cmsc572026`

-- Section A - **CMSC57A**
-- Section B - **CMSC57B**
-- Section C - **CMSC57C**

 ### Asking Questions and Scheduling Remote Consultations